COLD-IN-PLACE RECYCLING of HOT MIX ASPHALT (HMA) PAVEMENT

-Before the Contractor can place the HMA overlay or thin asphalt surface treatment over the CIR, the moisture content of the CIR layer must drop to one of two specified levels:
+Before the Contractor can place the HMA overlay or thin asphalt surface treatment over the CIR, the moisture content of the CIR layer must drop to one of three specified levels:

-To use the 0.3% above residual moisture criterion, the Engineer and Contractor should sample and test the asphalt pavement prior to initiating the CIR production.
-The samples should be taken at locations that represent the different drainage characteristics over the length of the project.
-For example, cut sections and fill sections may have different residual moisture in the top 3 to 4 inches (75 to 100 mm) of the asphalt pavement.
+To use the 0.3% above residual moisture criterion, the Engineer and Contractor shall sample and test the asphalt pavement prior to initiating the CIR production.
+The samples must be taken at locations that represent the different drainage characteristics over the length of the project.
+For example, cut sections and fill sections may have different residual moisture in the top 3 to 4 inches of the asphalt pavement.

-The samples should be taken during normal pavement conditions, not immediately after a rain event.
+The samples shall be taken during normal pavement conditions, not immediately after a rain event.
 Postpone sampling until 5 calendar days after a rain.

 Each sample must be cut dry.
 No wet coring.
-Dry sawing and impact air-hammers should be used.
-The sample should represent the proposed depth of CIR rehabilitation.
+Dry sawing and impact air-hammers shall be used.
+The sample must represent the proposed depth of CIR rehabilitation.
 Immediately bag and seal the samples and send them to the District Materials Lab to determine the residual moisture content.